Luc16/VulkanFluidSimulation/src/grid/README.md

 # Simple Grid Fluid Simulation

 This is a simple grid fluid simulation implementation.
+The main idea is to use a grid to simulate the particle attributes, such as density and velocity.
+Then the fluid can be updated using algorithms based on the Navier-Stokes equations.

 There are two simulations in this folder one being 2D and the other 3D.
 The 2D version is more polished, to test it a release build is recommended.

-Things to write:
- - controls
- - Basic idea?

 ## Controls

+For the 2D simulation you can press to create fluid and move to change the velocities.
+In wall mode you can press and move the mouse to create walls.

+For the 3D simulations:
+- W: forward
+- S: back
+- A: left
+- D: right
+- Q: up
+- E: down
+- Arrow Keys: move the camera

 ## References